aoijs/website/src/content/docs/functions/onlyForRoles.md

 ---
 title: $onlyForRoles
-description: $onlyForRoles will check if the user who executed the command has any of the listed roles and return a error message if not.
+description: $onlyForRoles will check if the user who executed the command has any of the listed roles and return an error message if not.
 id: onlyForRoles
 ---

-`$onlyForRoles` will check if the user who executed the command has any of the listed roles and return a error message if not.
+`$onlyForRoles` will check if the user who executed the command has any of the listed roles and return an error message if not.

 ## Usage